ScottWorks/Javascript-Deep-Dive/Part-1-Lexical-Scope-and-Closures/Closure.md

 }
 ```

-- Notice that we essentially store the current `i` value after each iteraction by adding it to the function scope of the IIFE

-- Alternatively we can provide the block scope with its own instance of `i`...
+- Notice that we essentially store the current `i` value after each iteraction by adding it to the function scope of the IIFE.
+Alternatively we can provide the block scope with its own instance of `i`...

 ```js
 for (let i = 1; i <= 5; i++) {